 We also support legislation to end copay accumulator policies implemented by insurance companies and pharmacy benefit managers.
 Copay accumulator policies are programs that prohibit copay payments made using a manufacturer-issued copay savings program or other assistance programs from counting toward a patient’s annual deductible.

-Ohio’s House Bill 135 (HB 135), introduced in the first half of the 134th General Assembly, will prohibit this practice.
-Equitas Health supports HB 135 and like legislation, and we continue to advocate for its passage.
+Ohio’s House Bill 177 (HB 177), introduced in the 135th General Assembly, will prohibit this practice.
+Equitas Health supports HB 177 and like legislation, and we continue to advocate for its passage.

 The Affordable Care Act (ACA) was enacted to ensure access to affordable healthcare coverage for all Americans.
-Central to the ACA’s success is the fact that it has expanded health coverage to more than 27 million Americans, including almost 1.5 million Ohioans.
+Central to the ACA’s success is the fact that: as of 2023, it has expanded health coverage to more than 40 million Americans according to the Health Services Administration.
+That includes a record 477,793 Ohioans in 2024, per data compiled by the Centers for Medicare & Medicaid Services (CMS).
 Aside from working to ensure access to affordable care, the ACA aims to address health equity by prohibiting discrimination against members of the LGBTQ+ community in certain health programs and activities.

 Equitas Health supports the expansion of the transformative policies embodied in the ACA, particularly those aimed at ensuring nondiscrimination in the healthcare setting and ensuring access to and coverage of essential healthcare services.

-In early 2021, the American Rescue Plan Act (ARPA) extended eligibility for ACA health insurance subsidies to people who purchase coverage through the Marketplace and have incomes above 400% the federal poverty level.
+Beginning in early 2021, the American Rescue Plan Act (ARPA) extended eligibility for ACA health insurance subsidies to people who purchase coverage through the Marketplace and have incomes above 400% the federal poverty level.
 Additionally, ARPA lowered the average cost of insurance for those with Marketplace coverage – building on the success of the ACA.
-We continue to encourage Congress and the Biden administration to work toward a solution to ensure coverage for all.
+Portions of this were extended through 2025 by the “Inflation Reduction Act” extension, and we continue to encourage Congress and the Biden administration to work toward a solution to ensure coverage for all.

 The Community Health Center program is a federal program that provides primary healthcare services to medically underserved populations.
 Because of this program, Equitas Health is able to support its community-based programs, through which we aim to reach underserved populations where they live to provide them with necessary and accessible healthcare.
 An integral part of this work is prioritizing attention to providing such services to underserved people, particularly those living in communities of color, who live in our existing service areas.

 Community Health Centers provide access to basic health care services to communities most in need.
-As a federally qualified health center look-alike (FQHC look-alike), Equitas Health is able to provide services and support to historically underserved communities whether they are uninsured or under-insured, and regardless of their ability to pay.
+As a federally qualified health center look-alike (FQHC Look-a-Like), Equitas Health provides services and support to historically underserved communities whether they are uninsured or under-insured, and regardless of their ability to pay.
+In partnership with other FQHCs and FQHC Look-a-Likes, we continue to advocate for increased funding for community health centers via legislation like the 118th Congress’ S. 2840 – Bipartisan Primary Care and Health Workforce Act, which would provide over $20 billion to community health centers over three years, and H.R.
+5378 – The Lower Costs, More Transparency Act, which would provide over $14 billion to community health centers over three years.

 According to the Ohio Department of Health, dental care has remained the top unmet health need in this state for nearly 20 years—particularly among children and low-income adults.
-In an attempt to help address this issue, Equitas Health began offering dental services in two of our medical centers (Dayton and in the King Lincoln neighborhood of Columbus).
+In an attempt to help address this issue and our patient’s needs, Equitas Health began offering dental services in two of our medical centers (Dayton and in the King Lincoln neighborhood of Columbus).

 Ensuring continued access to affordable dental services is crucial to the overall health of our patients.
 Equitas Health will continue to advocate in support of preserving the Adult Dental Benefit under the Medicaid Program.
 We are committed to working across the state to expand access to affordable, culturally humble dental care.